 Absentee ballot requests can be downloaded here from the City of Dover's website.
-Absentee ballot requests must be returned by mail to the City Clerk's Office at City of Dover, NH, City Clerk, 288 Central Avenue, Dover, NH 03820.
-The completed form can also be returned via the public drop box, located inside the Customer Service Center vestibule at City Hall.
+Absentee ballot requests must be returned in person or by mail to the City Clerk's Office at City of Dover, NH, City Clerk, 288 Central Avenue, Dover, NH 03820.
+The completed request form can also be returned via the public drop box, located inside the Customer Service Center vestibule at City Hall.